 This is certainly a worthy addition to your Batman collection, with a blend of suspense, action, intrigue and gore.
 The comic is not for the faint of heart and is destined for a more mature audience.

-INTERESTED IN THIS STORY?
+A FAN OF THIS STORY?
 CLICK ON “BATMAN: THE MAN WHO LAUGHS” BELOW TO PURCHASE THE COMIC ON AMAZON.

 BEST: “BATMAN AND THE MONSTER MEN (2006).